Freeedle/Essential-Audio-Player/README.md

 <strong>Essential Audio Player JS</strong> is a simple, clean, reduced-to-the-essential JavaScript / HTML5 / CSS web audio player.
 No unnecessary controls, just a button and a track (which is optional).

-Pure JavaScript, no framework dependence.<br />
+Pure JavaScript, no framework dependency.<br />
 Pure HTML5, based on the &lt;audio&gt; tag.<br />
 Super easy to embed.<br />
 CSS customizable.<br />